SRombauts/UEPlasticPlugin/README.md

    - implements information about a revision in the history of a file
  - **PlasticSourceControlChangelist**.cpp/.h
    - `class FPlasticSourceControlChangelist : public ISourceControlChangelist`
-   - Unique Identifier of a changelist under source control: a "name" in Plastic SCM
+   - Unique Identifier of a changelist under source control: a "name" in Unity Version Control
  - **PlasticSourceControlChangelistState**.cpp/.h
    - `class FPlasticSourceControlChangelistState : public ISourceControlChangelistState`
    - The state of a pending changelist under source control: description and list of files